hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 Serbo-Croatian has several types of participles:

-1. Present active participle: formed from imperfective verbs, e.g., "čitajući" (reading)
+1. Present active participle: formed from imperfective verbs, e.g., “čitajući” (reading)
-2. Past active participle: used to form past tense, e.g., "čitao" (read)
+2. Past active participle: used to form past tense, e.g., “čitao” (read)
-3. Passive participle: used to form passive voice, e.g., "čitan" (read/being read)
+3. Passive participle: used to form passive voice, e.g., “čitan” (read/being read)

 ### Passive Voice

-Passive voice is formed using the verb "biti" (to be) + passive participle:
+Passive voice is formed using the verb “biti” (to be) + passive participle:
 - Knjiga je čitana.
 (The book is/was being read.)

 ### Reflexive Verbs

-Many verbs in Serbo-Croatian are reflexive, using the reflexive pronoun "se":
+Many verbs in Serbo-Croatian are reflexive, using the reflexive pronoun “se”:
 - Zovem se Ivan.
 (My name is Ivan.
-Literally: "I call myself Ivan.")
+Literally: “I call myself Ivan.”)

 ## Vocabulary